Whether concept car made of 80% recycled plastic or a micro-home, the Milan design studio Mandalaki is on the pulse of the times

 2. How do you combine the three aspects of form, material and process when designing new objects?
 What comes first and how do they play together?

-When designing, the most important guideline is: The object should be beautiful and correct.
-And the word "right" is the key.
-First, we consider whether we want to make an object correct for the user.
-In this way we define a milestone like ergonomics, functions, etc. Second, we define what is right for the customer and which process is the best way to achieve the milestones we have defined.
-The final form should be the result of maximum complexity simplification.
+The most important guideline when designing is that the object should be beautiful and correct.
+And the word "right" is key.
+First, let's consider whether we want to get an object right for the user.
+This is how we define a milestone such as ergonomics, features, etc. Second, we define what is right for the customer and which process is best to achieve the milestones we have defined.
+The final shape should be the result of the maximum simplification of complexity.

 Myeki Ring charging and lighting station